Threatened by shortages, electric car makers race for supplies of lithium for batteries

 About two-thirds of the world’s lithium comes from mines.
 That involves crushing rock and using acids to extract metals.
 It leaves toxic heaps of chemical-laced tailings.

-The rest is extracted from salt lakes or from salt flats called salars in Chile and Bolivia.
+The rest is extracted from salt lakes or salt flats.
 That can require vast evaporation ponds.

-The industry is working on technology to extract lithium from hot springs, lakes and clay deposits with less environmental impact.
+The industry is working on technology to extract lithium from hot springs and clay deposits with less environmental impact.

-VW has a five-year supply contract with Vulcan Energy Resources Ltd., which plans to produce lithium hydroxide from geothermal brine in Germany’s Rhine Valley.

-Vulcan says its process uses no fossil fuels.
-That is a response to complaints EVs do little to reduce overall carbon emissions because energy for their manufacturing and charging usually comes from coal, gas and oil.

 As they ramp up supplies, automakers face another bottleneck: Lack of refining capacity to purify raw lithium into battery material.